 There are two ways to register a trade mark in China:

-- Extend protection of your Australian trade mark into China using the Madrid Protocol.
+- Extend protection of your Australian trade mark registration into China using the Madrid Protocol.

 Most countries, including Australia, divide trade marks goods and services into the 45 classes of the NICE Classification system